Lapin0t/phd-manuscript/main/03_substitution.typ

 This substitution tensor exhibits scoped-and-typed families as a _skew monoidal category_~#mcite(dy: -1em,<AltenkirchCU10>)#mcite(dy: 2em,<Szlachanyi>) with unit $ctx.varc$.
-#guil[Peut-être brievement rappeler ce qu'est une  _skew monoidal category_ ?]
- By adjointness, the
-substitution map could be alternatively written with the isomorphic type $ pr("sub") cl X ctx.tens X ctx.arr X. $
+Being _skew_ monoidal is slightly weaker than monoidal, as the left and right unit laws as well as associativity laws on the tensor product are not true w.r.t. isomorphisms, but w.r.t. morphisms in one direction.
+By adjointness, the substitution map could be alternatively written with the isomorphic type $ pr("sub") cl X ctx.tens X ctx.arr X. $

 Thus, although we prefer using the internal substitution hom presentation which gives a much more easily manipulated _curried_ function type to